 It’s important to learn how to properly freeze blueberries so that they don’t all freeze in one giant clump.
 If you don’t follow these instructions, you’ll be very frustrated when you only want to defrost a handful, and all the blueberries are in a glob!
 I’ll take you through freezing them step-by-step so that this never happens, starting with our very own blueberry bushes.

 Our goal was to have so many blueberries that the birds couldn’t eat them all, but last year the birds did get the bulk of the crop.
 So this year, we covered our two favorite bushes (one of many great ideas for keeping birds off your crops).
-The harvest is lush and coming in now.
+The harvest was lush and successful!

 I will often have other containers nearby to dump the berries into, as they can become heavy around the neck when the yogurt container becomes full.

 Into the freezer they go for use the whole year long!
 Like frozen grapes, frozen blueberries can be a delicious treat on their own—think of them as nature’s candy!
-You can also simply defrost them when they’re ready for use, and they’ll taste as fresh as the day you picked them.
-The best way to defrost them is to put them in the refrigerator or on the counter for a while—only use the microwave if you’ll be baking with them.
-Maybe you’ll be making a blueberry pie, yum!
-Enjoy!
+You can also simply defrost them when you are ready to use them.